PACO-CPU/minimal-mistakes/_docs/004 - results.md

 ### Example: Accelerate Gaussian Blur with Lookup Table

 An approximate implementation of the Gaussian algorithm is roughly 3 times as fast as a precise implementation.
+(Details) **TODO insert link to Gauss eval**

 (insert graph)